 - Description (Website history)

 SEO.Domains shows the exact history of the domain.
-Descriptions and topics are individually assigned from experienced domain reviewers, and present you with detailed information about the domain’s history.
+Descriptions and topics are individually assigned by experienced domain reviewers and present you with detailed information about the domain’s history.
 Click on the information icon next to each domain to view a full description.

 Use our “Search by keyword” tab in its default setting, to search for any topic in our entire database.

 You can find a list of our main categories in the drop-down list “By Category” but it’s best not to limit your search to one category.

 Tip: Some categories, such as Media, Entertainment, Lifestyle, Education, could provide suitable domains if there aren’t any available in your particular niche.
 General domains with broad backlink profiles can add authority to domains in various topics.

 Search for country links from rare countries